amtessier/amtessier.github.io/_pages/about.md

   - /about.html
 ---
 <div class="amtText" markdown="1">
 Hello and welcome.
-I am an Assistant Professor of Linguistics at the University of British Columbia in Vancouver, Canada.
+I am an Assistant Professor of Linguistics at the University of British Columbia in Vancouver, Canada.<p>
 ** WCCFL38 is coming to UBC in March 2020!
 Go see <A href="https://wccfl2020.linguistics.ubc.ca/">the WCCFL 2020 conference website</a>!**

 The Story of How I Got Here